mehighlow/cf-domain-mgmt/README.md

 1. Please, READ, example.yml in config dir!
 2. CF api calls are limited to 1200calls/300seconds for free account.
 Keep this in mind you have lots of domains.

+### *ToDo:*
+1. Check the result after changes have been made (one more api call and compare result)
+2. Calculate approximate api calls based on number of domains and number of records to warn about limits
+3. Generate report